 Essential Security Headers:

-- X-Content-Type-Options: Prevents MIME type sniffing.
+- 2. X-Content-Type-Options: Stops browser from doing MIME sniffing.

-- X-Frame-Options: Protects against clickjacking attacks.
+- 3. X-Frame-Options: Helps in preventing clickjacking attacks.

 Understanding and Implementing Zero Trust Security